 And there are always various team members around that live on site or nearby who will be here to assist and share as well.
 We have an amazing teach and so blessed everyone has the same passion to share this knowledge with others.
 In my opinion there are not near enough cob and natural building opportunities being offered out there - we need more like YOU to come learn and pay the knowledge forward for all!!!
 Hope you can make it!

 Here at the SustainableU complex in Bandon, Oregon we continue to build infastructure for a growing sustainable education center.
 Currently there are now 7 cob buildings and a large cob courtyard gathering space; two community space buildings remodeled with natural materials including cob, balecob, light straw clay, adobe and strawbale; and a large communal kitchen made of balecob and load bearing strawbale.
-This year's project is TBD (we have several options at this time - it will either be an addition to a stick from house, or a small stand alone cottage).
+This year's project is TBD (we have several options at this time - it will either be a small stand alone cottage or a garage/storage space).
 This is not just an opportunity to learn cob and natural building but to co-create something even greater for the future good of those who come next.
 Your participation in this project will continue to inspire others for years.
 You are not coming to just learn ABOUT cob and natural building, but learning FROM cob and natural building.
 We hope you can join us.